BlueQuartzSoftware/simplnx/docs/Porting_Filters.md

 EXECUTE_FUNCTION_TEMPLATE(this, Detail::ExecuteTemplate, m_InArrayPtr.lock(), this, m_InArrayPtr.lock());
 ```

-and now you are porting that to `complex`.
+and now you are porting that to `simplnx`.
 The old `Detail::ExecuteTemplate` needs to be converted into a "struct" based
 functor like the following:

 ```cpp